Scientific Name

 Genus: Dioscorea

-In most climates, Elephant's Foot are grown as indoor plants, and the plant is relatively easy to grow from seed.
+In most climates, Elephant's Foot is grown as an indoor plant, and the plant is relatively easy to grow from seed.
 The roots aren't deep, so plant Elephant's Foot in a shallow pot filled with porous, well-drained potting soil.
 Water the plant around the edges of the pot and not directly on the tuber.
-Allow the soil to become nearly dry before watering again.
+Allow the soil to dry out nearly completely before watering again.

 If you grow Elephant's Foot outdoors, place it in sandy soil amended with rich, well-rotted compost.
 Be careful not to overwater.

 Elephant's Foot care is simple.
-Feed the plant with a very dilute (25 percent of normal) fertilizer with each watering.
+Feed the plant a very dilute (25 percent of the recommended amount) fertilizer with each watering.
 Withhold fertilizer and water sparingly during the plant's dormant period, when the vines turn yellow and die back.
-Plants often go dormant during the summer, but there is no set pattern or time schedule.
+Plants often go dormant during the summer, but there is no set pattern or schedule.

 Links